Ocean advocacy through visual media

 Whether tackling the scourge of ocean plastics and their impact on agriculture and our food chain, or addressing pollution and water contamination, our fights are aligned.
 If we save the oceans, we save ourselves!
-Ultimately, we can save our children by saving their lifeline, and all of us at Oceans in Focus believe the most effective way to succeed long-term is by educating our children.
+Ultimately, we can save our children by saving their lifeline.
+By educating and providing sustainable solutions to urgent ocean issues we aim to motivate and mobilize our youth to care for our environment.

-Provide sustainable solutions to the problems our oceans face today.
-Implement school programs +speaker series leveraging photography, film, STEM and virtual reality to inspire global change.
+Implement school programs + speaker series leveraging photography, film, STEM and virtual reality to inspire global change.
 We aim to create a global network for our youth connecting them to each other, their communities and their environment.
-Please join us in our crusade to shape the minds of our future leaders and caretakers of the only home any of us have.
+Please join us in our crusade to shape the minds of our future leaders and caretakers of our earth.

 We are a group of individuals from a variety of backgrounds, residing in the United States and Australia.